codeofmaple/my-fifth-assignment/readme.md

 **preventDefault():** preventDefault() prevents the default behavior of an element when an event occur.

-example: When working with card buttons within < form > tag, than clicking the btn automatically reload the webpage.
+Example: When working with card buttons within < form > tag, than clicking the btn automatically reload the webpage.
 So to stop this behavior we use preventDefault().

 **stopPropagation():** stopPropagation() stops the propagation/bubbling-up process up to the DOM tree.
 So the event stop where the event occur and does not go up.

-example: suppose we have a div(parent) and a div(child) and both have the event-listener on them.
+Example: Suppose we have a div(parent) and a div(child) and both have the event-listener on them.
 And now if we add stopPropagation() to the div(child) element, the parent event-listener will not be triggered.
 Only the child event-listener will be triggered.